Infinidat/ansible-infinidat-collection/README.md

     - test_remove_map_cluster.yml: Removes resouces created by its cohort.

 - Playbooks for testing snapshotting:
+    - test_create_snapshots.yml: Creates snapshots.
+    - test_remove_snapshots.yml: Removes created snapshots.

+- Playbooks for Infinibox configuration:
+    - configure_array.yml: Configures many aspects of an Infinibox.

-These two playbooks serve as a reference to the use of the modules.
-These exercise all modules demonstrating normal usage, idempotency and error conditions.
+The two test playbooks also serve as a reference to the use of the modules.
+These exercise many modules demonstrating normal usage, idempotency and error conditions.
 Individual module documentation is available via `ansible-doc`.

 ### Example Usage
 Install the collection and cd into the collection's infi/ directory.
 Create an ibox yaml file in ibox_vars/.
 Use the example yaml file as a reference.